Master of Science, Exercise Physiology

 - Once you have submitted your application:

-- Upload a one-page Statement of Purpose which briefly outlines your career goals.
-Include how your background and prior training make you a good candidate, as well as why Florida State University is a good fit for you.
-Please indicate up to three FSU faculty members with whom you would like to work.
+- Upload a Statement of Purpose outlining your research interests and career goals.
+We want to know how your background and prior training make you the right candidate and why Florida State University is a good fit for you.
+Please indicate up to three FSU faculty members with whom you would like to work and why.
 We strongly encourage applicants to familiarize themselves with the research interests of the NFES faculty.

 - Enter contact information for two recommenders.
 The system will directly contact your recommender and provide them with a link to upload their letter.
 Academic recommendations are preferred, but relevant professional recommendations will be accepted.
 The recommenders should be professionals you have worked for who are familiar with your academic performance and can speak directly about your qualification for this degree.
 No personal recommendations or letters from peers will be accepted as satisfying the minimum of two required recommenders.